natelistrom/natelistrom.github.io/_posts/2025-10-07-turning-points-variety.md

 - What is the function of the turning point in the overall story?
 - How are you achieving that through the events, revelations, and decisions in those moments?
 - What level of external and internal intensity is appropriate?
-(For example, you'll generally want less external intensity at the Call to Adventure than at the Defining Moment.)
+(For example, you'll generally want more external intensity at the Defining Moment than at the Call to Adventure.)
 - What setting, characters, dialogue, and other external and internal elements can you bring forward to support the turning point?
 - What opportunities could there be for symbolism, irony, and thematic resonance?
 Is there a callback that would make sense without being too "on the nose"?